 Our mattresses and pillows are certified under the Global Organic Textile Standard (GOTS) as finished products.
 GOTS defines organic fibres as natural fibres grown under organic agriculture principles, a category that manufactured polymers do not meet (Global Organic Textile Standard, Fibres Overview).
 In zones where organic materials already perform the function, PLA does not qualify as a functional accessory.

-This is a meaningful distinction: GOTS permits PLA as an additional fibre — part of the non-organic balance in a product, but that is not the same as GOTS-aligned by design.
+This is a meaningful distinction: GOTS permits PLA as an additional fiber — part of the non-organic balance in a product, but that is not the same as GOTS-aligned by design.
 Avocado's approach is to fill that balance with certified organic and natural materials wherever possible, not to occupy it with synthetic alternatives.

 PLA vs. Organic Materials